-Web push notifications are the digital marketing world’s newest best friend.
+Web push notifications are the online marketing world’s newest best friend.
 They allow you to send instant notifications, similar to those found on your smartphone to your subscribers’ devices.

 It is an ideal solution for marketers.
 A new and very effective channel to reach your audience about news, sales, order status, special offers, empty shopping cart links, new content, events or anything else you can think of.

 Subscribers is a free tool that will allow you to add such push notifications in your website for free.
 It helps you to re-engage your visitors.

 Subscribers is also a part of Neil Patel’s marketing tools.
 It is one of the few simple and more featured web push notifications tools out there.
 It works on desktop browsers which include Chrome, Safari, and Firefox as well as Andriod and iOS smartphones.

 Here are a few features Subscribers has added recently:

 Revenue Tracking: Seeing the exact ROI of a tool you’ve invested in is crucial to sticking to your budget and meeting your company’s financial goals.
 With revenue tracking, you can see the exact monetary value of each Subscriber you collect and each push notification you send.

 Rich Push Notifications: Allows you to grab your subscribers’ attention and show off your shiny new products on the big screen with rich push notifications.

 Staggered Sends: Lets you send your notifications out over a longer period to ensure traffic hits at intervals, rather than all at once.

 Segmentation by GeoLocation, Device, & Browser: Different locations, devices, or browsers call for different messaging.
 You can deliver a custom message and unique customer experience to each of your subscribers based on their unique attributes.